jamesschoch/GuacBlocked/README.md

 Once the script is running, you'll see a small 🥑 icon in the bottom-right corner of TradeMe.
 Click that to open the settings menu.
 You can toggle the script on/off for search results or listing pages, change the cache duration, or clear your stored results.

 ### Disclaimer
+There will probably be bugs and things may go wrong.
 CVs are government ratings for tax purposes and often don't reflect what a house will actually sell for.
 Use it as a reference, not a rule.
 Also, using scripts like this probably goes against TradeMe's terms of service, so use it at your own risk.